 Which sunscreen should I use?

-There are pros and cons to mineral and chemical sunscreens.
-But both are considered safe by the FDA.
-And it’s your call.
+There are pros and cons to mineral and chemical sunscreens, but both are considered safe by the FDA.
+So it’s your call.
 The good news: Some brands are making it a point to protect you from the sun while also avoiding those white streaks that make you look like you skipped the moisturizer.
-(Like Winnie Harlow’s new sunscreen line) Here are some products to get you started.
+(Like Winnie Harlow’s new sunscreen line.)
+Here are some products to get you started.
 And make sure to check out tinted sunscreens as well — made to more closely match your skin tone.